 A grounding yin yoga practice will connect you with the Earth.
 As you settle in each pose, notice the Earth below you.
 Notice how it grounds you, supports you, and nurtures you.
 Spend at least five minutes in each of these poses, connecting with your breath.

 Malasana seated on a block.
-As you sit in yogi squat with your palms at heart center, visualize your breath running all the way down your spine and out your tailbone, grounding you and rooting you to the Earth a little bit deeper with each inhale.
+As you sit in a yogi squat with your palms at the heart center, visualize your breath running all the way down your spine and out your tailbone, grounding you and rooting you to the Earth a little bit deeper with each inhale.

 Caterpillar pose.
 Place a block on your thighs at whatever height you need to allow your body to completely relax and round forward over your legs.
 Instead of trying to stretch your hands to meet your feet, let them fall to your sides wherever they naturally do.